Dead Sea sparrow

-The Dead Sea sparrow (Passer moabiticus) is a species of bird in the Old World sparrow family Passeridae, with one subspecies breeding in parts of the Middle East and another in western Afghanistan and eastern Iran.
+The Dead Sea sparrow (Passer moabiticus) is a species of bird in the Old World sparrow family Passeridae, with one subspecies breeding in parts of the West Asia and another in western Afghanistan and eastern Iran.
 The eastern subspecies P. m. yatii is sometimes considered a separate species known as Yate's sparrow.

 Description

 At 12–13 cm long it is one of the smaller species of its family, some 4 cm shorter than the widespread house sparrow.
 Like most of its relatives, it is sexually dimorphic with males being more brightly and distinctively marked than females.

 The male Dead Sea sparrow has a grey crown, rear neck and cheeks, and a small black bib.
 It has a pale supercilium shading to buff at the rear, and yellow neck sides.
 The upperparts are dark-streaked reddish brown, and the underparts are grey-white.

 The female looks like a small house sparrow, with a streaked brown back, greyish head and buff-white underparts.
 She is paler and smaller billed than the house sparrow, and sometimes shows yellow on the neck sides.

 The eastern subspecies P. m. yatii is sandier, and the male has a yellow wash to the underparts.

 The chirping song resembles those of house and Spanish sparrows, but is softer.
 The flight call is a high-pitched chi-wit.
 This species is often silent.